konstantine-garozashvili/Intra-Big-job/backend/docs/profiler.md

 - The profiler is a development tool and should be disabled in production environments
 - Even in development, enabling the profiler can slow down your application
 - For best performance, keep the profiler disabled when not actively debugging
-- Consider using the "only exceptions" option to reduce overhead when the profiler is enabled
+- When enabled, the profiler will collect data on all requests, which can impact performance